monpeco/HKUx-HKU_08x/module2-payment-cryptocurrencies-and-blockchain/module2.md

 #### Module 2 Payment, Cryptocurrencies and Blockchain   2.6 The ABCDs of Alternative Finance (Parts 1 & 2)   Video 2.6.1 The ABCDs of Alternative Finance (Part 1)

+In his 2014 letter to JP Morgan's shareholders,
+Jamie Dimon famously issued a warning to its shareholders, employees and even traditional competitors.

+> Silicon Valley is coming.

+At the bank's investor day
+he added more colourfully:

+> when I go to Silicon Valley,
+> they all want to eat our lunch.
+> Every single one of them is going to try.

+During the last few years,
+alternative finance is slowly transforming the offering of financial services and the providers of such services in two main ways:
+1. New business models
+2. and new technologies

+It's critical to understand
+the four key and interrelated technologies that have allowed alternative finance to flourish.
+These can be known as the **ABCDs driving FinTech**,
+namely:
+1. artificial intelligence, or AI,
+2. blockchain,
+3. cloud computing,
+4. and data.

+### 1. Data

+Banks have relied upon and generated a tremendous amount of information.
+These include information from and about customers, their identity, their transactions, their net worth and even their relationships and location.

+But this has been gathered in paper forms and not easibly searchable

+The digitization of information means that such information can more easily be stored, transmited, searched, processed, analysed and displayed.

+Customer data includes:
+* **online behaviour** such as the time and location of logging in and transactions
+* **other online activities** such as web browsing, e-commerce and social media use.
+* Increasingly, **offline behaviour** is also being tracked through data from internet of things for IoT devices such as wearable smart watches,

+### 2. Cloud computing

+In the past, businesses such as financial institutions had to build their IT systems using different enterprise level software that was developed or licenced at high cost over time and hosted on large servers on premises.
+With the advent of cloud computing, software resides at data centres on servers run by companies dedicated managing such servers

+Cloud computing also allowed
+new business models to blossom.
+Software as a service or SaaS businesses bypass the traditional vendor model of software development and sales that require marketing software licences at higher upfront fees

+Software that resides in the cloud can now be marketed at a lower upfront cost based on a subscription model.
+And software upgrades can be automatically made on a continuous basis which gives the client one less reason to switch vendors.

+In addition, the cloud
+enables connected IoT devices
+to gather data and stream more services including financial services to customers through new interfaces like smart watches, voice-activated speakers and smart homes and smart cars.

+---

+#### Module 2 Payment, Cryptocurrencies and Blockchain   2.6 The ABCDs of Alternative Finance (Parts 1 & 2)   Video 2.6.2 The ABCDs of Alternative Finance (Part 2)